 The ring lattice consists of two straight sections and two arcs.
-In the Interaction Region (IR), asymmetric with respect to the IP since the detector field is centered at 25 cm from the IP, the beam will collide with the LER beam.
+In the IR the detector is shifted downstream the collision point by 25 cm in order to increase the detector coverage for boosted particles.
 The focusing at the IP and along the IR is provided by two QD-QF doublets.
-The first quadrupoles in the doublets will be of a permanent magnet type, to leave as much as solid angle to the detector.
-The IP beta functions were chosen in order to optimize both luminosity and beam-beam tune shifts: $\beta_x^ = 30$ cm, $\beta_y^ = 2.85$ cm.
-A detailed description of the IR can be found in [2].
+The first quadrupole in the doublet is a permanent magnet on the downstream side.
+This design maximizes the detector solid angle.
+The first quadrupole on the upstream side is a shared magnet that helps to separate the beams.
+The IP beta functions were chosen in order to optimize both luminosity and beam-beam tune shifts: $\beta_x$ \ = 30 cm, $\beta_y$ \ = 2.85 cm.
+A detailed description of the IR can be found in Ref.
+[2].

 The other straight will house the injection kickers, septum, feedbacks and one RF cavity.
-In the injection straight there are four QD-QF doublets, which will be used for tune adjustments and to keep almost symmetric optical functions between the two arcs.
+In the injection straight there are four QD-QF doublets, which will be used for tune adjustments and for maintaining nearly symmetric optical functions between the two arcs.
 The horizontal dispersion vanishes at the IP as well as in the RF/injection region.